uvaai/ml1/_schedules/2 Spring 2024/index.md

 If you are a part-time student, you can just follow the *Introduction to Machine Learning* half of the daily schedule.
-You should still attend the group seminars with the other students, as scheduled [here](https://datanose.nl/#course[119434]), but can otherwise choose which of your daily practical assistance slots combine best with your own schedule.
+You should still attend the group seminars with the other students, as scheduled [here](https://datanose.nl/#course[119434]), but can otherwise choose which of the daily practical assistance slots combine best with your own schedule.

 ### Absences and calling in sick